talestsp/football-match-prediction/README.md

 The score comparison between models fitted with and withou class balacing is assessed by evaluating predictions over the `tvalid` dataset.
 The missing values strategy is also evaluated with it.
 This final evaluation is performed in the  [7.2-ModelSelectionAndPrediction.ipynb/](notebooks/7.2-ModelSelectionAndPrediction.ipynb) jupyter notebook.

+# Prediction
+The best model performance, according to the experiment notebooks, are re-built and applied to `test` dataset in the [8-BuildBestModelAndPredict.ipynb](notebooks/8-BuildBestModelAndPredict.ipynb) notebooks.
+It also builds the submission file to be evaluated at Kaggle.